kuma-defaultrepos/a-basic-embed-bot/README.md

 Bot for interactively configuring and sending embeds via Discord slash commands and a modal form.

-**DISCLAIMER:** This is almost entirely AI coded and is **not** supported.
-This is purely a "for fun" project and shoud not be used productively.
-Once the bot sends an embed, the embed remains even if the bot is taken offline.
-While it is online, there is **no** restrictions to who can send embeds. *This may change in the future if it is to be used*

-If you actively use this, I'd be glad to hear from you at @calari00 with feedback, suggestions or anything of the sort.
-Not published under a license, modify or use as you wish. <3

 ## Setup
 - Install deps: `python -m pip install -r requirements.txt`
 - In the Developer Portal, invite with `applications.commands` (and `bot` if you want guild member presence).
 Message Content intent is **not** needed.